 In some circumstances having a chip on your shoulder may help.
 But for a lot of us, it just makes life harder.

 We don’t forget when we have been wronged, and we become very sensitive to any sign that it is happening again.
 It sets up a kind of feedback loop within us.
 We continually go over our sense of injustice.
-Over time this can become very destructive and be very bad for our psyche’s, for our mental health.
-The problem isn’t just the sense of injustice, it’s the way it occupies our minds and impedes with our capacity to adapt and develop.
+Over time this can become very destructive and be very bad for our psyche, for our mental health.
+The problem isn’t just the sense of injustice, it’s the way it occupies our minds and impedes our capacity to adapt and develop.
 It can lead to us becoming stuck.

-In our systems, the levels of hormones identified with stress; adrenaline, cortisol, norepinephrine increase.
+In our systems, the levels of hormones identified with stress; adrenaline, cortisol, and norepinephrine increase.
 This puts you under tremendous stress.
 It might feel normal to you right now.
 But maybe it can be changed?